 » Eligibility for Burial in a VA National Cemetery

 The cemetery is located one mile east of Florence Regional Airport.
 From the airport, turn left onto Palmetto Road.
 Turn left onto McCall Blvd.
 Turn right on National Cemetery Road.
 The cemetery is one mile on your left.
 The administration office and historical side of the cemetery are located one mile on your right; however the kiosk and newer expansion side of the cemetery are located one mile on your left at Stockade Drive.

 Fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow-up with a phone call to 1-800-535-1117.

 The Florence National Cemetery expanded across the street from 803 National Cemetery Road in the early 1980's.
-Due to the burial rate, the cemetery’s new expansion for additional burial space is in progress.
-The new sections will be located beyond Section 20 and will contain a Columbarium for cremation sites as well as two preset-crypt sites for casketed burials.
+The new expansion for additional burial space is complete.
+Two additional sections (section 21 & 22) and a columbarium have been added.
 The utilization of the preset crypts allows the national cemetery to provide almost double the amount of burials than in a traditional casket section.

 For educational materials and additional information on this cemetery, please visit the Education section, located below.

 Cemetery policies are conspicuously posted and readily visible to the public.